Purchasing TPS flats is simple and easy. Sitting tenants who are interested in buying occupying flats are required to note the following:

-The HA has entered into a Deed of Guarantee with a number of banks and financial institutions to provide mortgages of up to 100% of the balance of the purchase price of the flat, i.e. the actual purchase price less the intention money paid, for up to 25 years from the Date of First Assignment of the flat.
+The HA has entered into a Deed of Guarantee with a number of financial institutions whereby the HA provides them with a default guarantee to encourage financial institutions to offer favorable mortgage terms including a loan-to-value ratio up to the balance of the purchase price after payment of the intention money ($2,500) to the HA, a preferential interest rate and a mortgage repayment period of up to 30 years, to assist the approved purchasers to purchase their flats.
 If the purchaser of a TPS flat, who has mortgaged the flat purchased to a participating financial institutions that has entered into a Deed of Guarantee with the HA, defaults on mortgage payments before paying off the mortgage loan, the financial institution concerned will sell the flat.
 Should the sale proceeds of the flat fail to cover the full outstanding balance of the mortgage and all the interest, the legal costs, administration fees, etc. payable under the mortgage, the financial institution will, pursuant to the Deed of Guarantee, make a claim against the HA for the payment of all the above arrears that the purchaser owes.
 The HA shall then under the Deed of Guarantee pay the same to the financial institution.
 In relation to the payments made by the HA to the financial institution, the HA will then recover such payments and the interest from the purchaser.

 New Mortgage Arrangements for Subsidised Sale Flats

 Please click the following link for more details on the captioned issue: